-2017 \$'000 2016 \$'000
+2018 \$'000 2017 \$'000

 Audit of financial statements

-Audit and review of financial statements (1) 97 113
+Audit and review of financial statements (1) 128 97

-Prior year audit fee under accrual 3 -
+Prior year audit fee under accrual 4 3

 Other services

-Tax services (2) - 12

-Other services (3) 4 3
+Other services (2) 4 4

-Total remuneration paid to auditors 104 128
+Total remuneration paid to auditor 136 104

-The audit fee includes the fees for both annual audit of the Group and SLI Systems (UK) Limited financial statements and the compliance assurance engagement on the Group interim financial statements.
+The audit fee includes the fees for both annual audit of the Group and SLI Systems (UK) Limited financial statements the compliance assurance engagement on the Group interim financial statements and fee in relation to the costs of transitioning to new accounting standards.
+Other services as at 30 June 2018 include professional services rendered in relation to research and development grant application review and presentation of generic professional ethics training.
+2.